 Hyperpigmentation is when patches of skin become darker than the normal tone of an individual’s complexion.
-This is also known as dark spots.
-This is common and caused by several factors.
+This is also known as dark spots, these are common and caused by several factors.

 Melanin is pigment that gives our skin, hair, and eyes color.
 Dark-skinned people have more melanin in their skin than light-skinned people.

-So, how do we get hyperpigmentation (dark spots) ?
-Simply put, dark spots are the result of overproduction of melanin and/or free-radical damage (UV light).
+So, how do we get hyperpigmentation (dark spots)?
+Simply put, dark spots are the result of the overproduction of melanin and/or free-radical damage (UV light).

-We are all familiar with over exposure to UV light and the negative impacts it can have on our skin.
-Over time we can develop these pesky dark spots that leave us feeling insecure about our once glowing and flawless skin.
+We are all familiar with over-exposure to UV light and the negative impacts it can have on our skin.
+Over time we can develop these pesky dark spots that leave us feeling insecure about our once glowing and flawless exterior.
 I won’t go into all the reasons you should stay away from tanning beds (another blog for another day), but I will stress the importance of staying out of them.

 But UV light is not the only way to get dark spots.
-Over production of melanin can be caused by certain medications such as tetracyclines, estrogens, and phenothiazines which can cause skin to be photosensitive.
-Certain skin conditions like Riehl's Melanosis (type of dermatitis), melasma (pregnancy mask), and inflammatory lesions from acne cause dark spots.
-Most people are familiar with liver spots that are caused by liver disease , these too are considered dark spots.
+Over-production of melanin can be caused by certain medications such as tetracyclines, estrogens, and phenothiazines which can cause the skin to be photosensitive.
+Certain skin conditions like Riehl's Melanosis (type of dermatitis), melasma (pregnancy mask), and inflammatory lesions from acne can also cause dark spots.
+Most people are familiar with liver spots that are caused by liver disease and these too are considered dark spots.

 Oh boy… OK, so we have many ways we can get dark spots, but how can we rid our facial canvases of these unwanted pests?